Matching OpenWire Fed Antennas

 ALWAYS tune your matchbox with low power (i.e. 10 to 20 watts).

 Otherwise you have a high risk of blowing the transistors

 1. My Favorite Symmetrical Matchbox (theoretically*)

-As I clearly state in my introduction to Symmetrical Matchboxes, my favorite matchbox technology for matching symmetrical feedlines is the Link-Coupled Symmetrical Matchbox.
+As I stated in my introduction to Symmetrical Matchboxes, my favorite matchbox technology for matching symmetrical feedlines is the Link-Coupled Symmetrical Matchbox.
 Examples of this are Johnson Viking Matchbox and Annecke Symmetrical Coupler.
 Unfortunately neither of these are manufactured any more, you will probably get hit by lightning before you find one of these on the used market still in good condition. (hi)

 The single biggest advantage of these link coupled matchboxes is, the galvanic separation of input and output helps reduce common mode current significantly.

 The biggest drawback is the complexity and cost of this type of solution.

 The Johnson Viking and Annecke matchboxes are both described on this page:

 And they are compared here: